oostvoort/imaigine/README.md

 # imaigine

 note about pnpm: the mud template provided by the lattice team uses pnpm and it's the only way of using the template, refactoring to use yarn can work but may take some time, don't fix what ain't broke I guess

 setup

-`pnpm recursive install`
+`pnpm recursive initialize`

 running